 HBCU meaning and cultural impact

-Historically black colleges and universities, or HBCUs, are higher education institutions founded before the Civil Rights Act of 1964 whose main focus is educating Black or African American students.
-But as time has passed, these institutions have opened their doors to students from all backgrounds.
+Historically black colleges and universities, or HBCUs, are higher education institutions founded before the Civil Rights Act of 1964.
+Their main focus is educating Black or African American students, but as time has passed, these institutions have opened their doors to students from all backgrounds.
 Non-Black students now represent 24 percent of HBCUs’ student body.

 HBCUs help advance their graduates’ social and economic mobility by offering affordable education to low-income and underrepresented students.
 This, in turn, is a step forward in bridging the racial wealth gap.

-In fact, according to a report by the United Negro College Fund (UNCF), Black HBCU graduates working full-time can earn about $927,000 more throughout their career compared to Black students who graduated from a non-HBCU institution.
+In fact, a report by the United Negro College Fund (UNCF) shows Black HBCU graduates working full-time can earn about $927,000 more throughout their career compared to Black students who graduated from a non-HBCU institution.

 Another report from the Urban Institute found that Black students who attended HBCUs felt more satisfied with their overall college experience than their peers who attended non-HBCU institutions.
 They were also more likely to think their highest level of education was worth the cost.